Energinet-DataHub/opengeh-edi/source/business-workflow/validation.md

 A validation rule is not created for a specific `DTO`, but rather defined to work on any object with certain characteristics.
 Different rules can be combined into a composite which can the be reused across `DTO`.

-Since a semantic validation rule is `DTO` agonistic there is a need to combine validation rules.
+Since a semantic validation rule is `DTO` agnostic there is a need to combine validation rules.
 Combined rules are grouped in a `RuleSet` that is created per `DTO`.
 When a `RuleSet` is executed all rules must be checked.

 ![Class diagram](ValidationClassDiagram.png)